We have a variety of important heritage places reflecting our rich and varied cultural history.

 Heritage is not static, it can be lost, altered or even “discovered” as time passes.
-We regularly reviews the list and welcomes the community to nominate additional historic heritage resources not currently identified in the District Plan.
+We regularly review the list and welcome the community to nominate additional historic heritage resources not currently identified in the District Plan.

 Any one or more of the following criteria need to be met for a building or structure to be listed.